 Instead, it is more advisable to find a balance between dollar-cost averaging and timing the market.
 Investors should perform sufficient due diligence to find an appropriate entry point.
 When the price is below, it is a good opportunity to buy shares.

 Investment Mistakes to Avoid Conclusion

-To conclude on investment mistakes to avoid, the world of investments is complex to navigate.
-Thankfully, we have many tools at our disposal to make out lives much easier.
+To conclude investment mistakes to avoid, the world of investments is complex.
+But, thankfully, we have many tools to make out lives much easier.

-Such tools are indicators, charts, news releases and various communities that are ready to guide us through this journey.
-Furthermore, there are certain mistakes investors can avoid to be more successful and to avoid unnecessary losses.
+Such tools are indicators, charts, news releases, and various communities ready to guide us through this journey.
+Furthermore, there are certain mistakes investors can avoid to be more successful and avoid unnecessary losses.

 Taking risks is almost unavoidable in this world.
-When investing with funds such as ETFs and mutual funds, young investors should opt for riskier ones.
+Young investors should opt for riskier investments with funds such as ETFs and mutual funds.
 They can also diversify their holdings and average their purchases over time.
 All these tools and more can help investors of all skill-level become successful.